mscheltienne/bibclean/doc/configuration.rst

     commands.

-    Note that excluded entries will still have their fields sorted alphabetically and will still be positionned in an alphabetical order in the cleaned BibTex file.
+    Note that excluded entries will still have their fields sorted alphabetically and will still be positioned in an alphabetical order in the cleaned BibTex file.

 The processing of the BibTex file above with the configuration above results